segmentio/segment-docs/src/connections/destinations/catalog/actions-attio/index.md

 ---
 title: Attio (Actions) Destination
 hide-boilerplate: true
+id: 64c031541451bb784943f809
+beta: true
+hidden: true
 ---

 {% include content/plan-grid.md name="actions" %}

-Powerful, flexible and data-driven, [Attio](https://attio.com) makes it easy to build the exact CRM that your business needs.
+Powerful, flexible and data-driven, [Attio](https://attio.com){:target="_blank”} makes it easy to build the exact CRM that your business needs.

-This destination allows you to use your existing Segment events to create or update records in Attio, for example creating User records from identify events.
+This destination allows you to use your existing Segment events to create or update records in Attio, for example creating Attio User records from Segment Identify events.

 ## Getting started